pekkanikander/parantaja-booking-calendar/ARCHITECTURE.md

 DTEND:{YYYYMMDDTHHmmssZ}
 SUMMARY:{customer name}
 DESCRIPTION:{note}
+X-BOOKING-HASH:{base64url of HMAC-SHA256(WORKER_NONCE_SECRET, cancellation_nonce_bytes)}
 END:VEVENT
 END:VCALENDAR
 ```

 Response: `201 Created` (new event) or `204 No Content` (overwrite).

+`X-BOOKING-HASH` is a private `X-` property; it is never returned to clients
+through the Worker API and is only accessed by the Worker on `DELETE` to verify
+the cancellation nonce.

 ### Delete event — `DELETE`